 - 1.2.1 The FAA, EASA, and AA shall keep each other informed of significant changes within those systems, such as: - a.
 Statutory responsibilities; - b.
 Organizational structure (e.g., personnel, management structure, technical training, office location); and - c.
-Revisions to maintenance organization approval oversight systems standards or procedures. - 1.2.2 Revision by the FAA, EASA, or an AA to its regulations, AMC, guidance material, policies, procedures, or organizational structure, which may affect the basis and the scope of this guidance, shall advise each other of the planned changes at the earliest opportunity.
+Revisions to maintenance organization approval oversight systems standards or procedures. - 1.2.2 Upon revision by the FAA, EASA, or an AA to its regulations, AMC, guidance material, policies, procedures, or organizational structure, which may affect the basis and the scope of this guidance, each party shall advise the other of the planned changes at the earliest opportunity.
 Accordingly, upon notice of such changes by the FAA or EASA, either agency may request a meeting to review the need for amendment to this MAG.